 Do I have to sign to agree to a deduction?

-You must give written consent for any deductions to be made to your wages if these are not legally required deductions such as tax and national insurance, unless the deductions are from an overpayment of wages.
-Any overpayments of wages can be recovered by your employer, however they need to have told you about the overpayment and when they will recover this.
-There may be a clause in your terms and conditions of employment relating to overpayment of wages.
+You must give written consent for any deductions to be made to your wages if these are not legally required deductions such as tax and national insurance unless the deductions are from an overpayment of wages.
+Any overpayments of wages can be recovered by your employer, however, they need to have told you about the overpayment and when they will recover this.
+There may be a clause in your terms and conditions of employment relating to the overpayment of wages.

 If you would like further guidance or support on unlawful wage deduction claims or require advice on other people management matters please contact Clover HR on 0330 175 6601 or email us at firstname.lastname@example.org